IR camera series PYROVIEW made by German specialist DIAS Infrared

 And how does an infrared camera work?

 In principle, infrared cameras are built like an ordinary optoelectronic digital camera.
 They have an optics, a radiation sensor and an electronic signal processing with data transmission and/or image display.
-The sensor and the optics of infrared cameras have to be applicable in the requested infrared wavelength range (for example LWIR, MWIR, NWIR).
-The thermal images that can be displayed via thermography software on a computer or on a display of a portable camera are available as gray scales as intensity/temperature information.
+The sensor and the optics of infrared cameras have to be applicable in the requested infrared wavelength range (LWIR, MWIR, NIR).
+The thermal images that can be displayed via thermography software on a computer or on a display of a portable camera are available as gray scales as temperature/intensity information.
 Though shades of gray can be differed hardly by the human eye infrared images are displayed often in so-called pseudo-colors.
-DIAS uses as infrared sensors for their infrared cameras modern uncooled 2D array detectors on the basis of micro bolometers (LWIR and MWIR) as well as Si and InGaAs photodiodes (near infrared).
+DIAS uses as infrared sensors for their infrared cameras modern uncooled 2D array detectors on the basis of micro bolometers (LWIR and MWIR) as well as Si and InGaAs photodiodes (NIR).